cacophony-wj/LeS/README.md

 In the normal modding world this would be true, but this is Lover's Lab, which is notoriously resistant to change.
 Some of the mods have issues if they are converted.
 So **do not attempt to convert the Form 43 plugins into form 44**!
 These are left this way intentionally.
 I can't stop MO2 from warning you about them but I can strongly insist that you not act on those warnings.

+## Why are there so many duplicated animation folders? _or_ Why do I have to CTRL-CLICK to build _BodySlide_?

+_Mod Organizer 2_ does not put edits to existing files in the _overwrite_ folder, only newly created files. _CBBE_, _3BBB_ and _BD_ come with "default" meshes that will be changed by _BodySlide_ if you do not direct them to the proper directory yourself.
+Likewise, _Nemesis_ edits all the animation source files when it updates instead of putting the changes in the overwrite folder.
+If you don't believe me, I encourage you to check _MO2_'s documentation or the _Nemesis_ closed _Issues_ section on Github.
+If this doesn't convince you, I encourage you to test it yourself.

 ## I tried to wear a piece of gear but my body disappeared!

 The _Devious_ equipment is invisible unless _BodySlide_ is fully run.
 Follow all the steps in the _BodySlide_ section again.